osanstrong/arfc.github.io/software_templates.md

 - A [Best Practices Guide](https://docs.docker.com/develop/dev-best-practices/)

 ## Automated Testing
+Continuous integration with CircleCI allows users to verify that their contributions do not break any software functionality.
-If you think this project may end up having multiple contributors, or would benefit from a series of tests run on every commit, you might want to check out circleci.
-Circleci allows you to build automatic tests that can run in a couple ways, notably before every pull request.
-This functionality can take some time to develop, but if you expect multiple contributors or a lot of pull requests you might want to consider implementing tests like this.
-An example repository is [PyNE](https://github.com/pyne/pyne), which employs circleci to run multiple tests on every pull request.
+CircleCI automatically builds environments and executes tests before every pull request.
+An example repository is [PyNE](https://github.com/pyne/pyne), which employs CircleCI to run multiple tests on every pull request.

 #### Resources: